 Stroller Hire Cost: $30 deposit (returnable) + $4 /hour

 Lockers are available for hire at the Show.
-Open from 9am until 9:30pm each day, the lockers are on the southern & western exterior walls of Jubilee Pavilion, near the Atrium Food Court.
+Open from 9am until 9.30pm each day, the lockers are available in The Atrium Food Court next to Jubilee Pavilion.

-Cardboard packaging is collected in special bins and separated for recycling, thus removing it from the waste stream that would otherwise go to landfill.
-Wooden pallets are also recycled if they are broken and can no longer be used.
-Special bins have been constructed for the separation and collection of cans and plastic bottles.
-With the co-operation and support of visitors, SITA, our caterers and the commercial traders at the Royal Adelaide Show, the Society is greatly reducing the amount of waste going to landfill.
+In 2017, 98.8% of all waste from the Adelaide Showground was repurposed or recycled instead of going to landfill.
+Cardboard packaging is collected in special bins and separated for recycling, thus removing it from the waste stream.
+Wooden pallets and other structures are also recycled if they can no longer be used.
+Special bins are available for the collection of cans and plastic bottles.
+With the co-operation and support of visitors, Australian Green Clean and SUEZ, our caterers and the commercial traders at the Royal Adelaide Show, the Society will once again achieve the highest possible percentage of landfill diversion.

 The Royal Adelaide Show is a SMOKE FREE event.
 Smoking is permitted in the designated smoking zones, designated areas in bars and 20m from the Showground boundary.
 The remainder of the Showground, (including E-cigarettes) is smoke free.
 Please check the Show Map to find the location of the smoking-zones.

-In the event that an emergency situation arises during the Show, the Royal Agricultural & Horticultural Society of SA has in place a set of policies and procedures designed to address emergency issues.
+In the event that an emergency situation arises during the Show, the Show has in place a set of policies and procedures designed to address emergency issues.
 The Society will do this by working closely with SA Police, Safework SA, SA Metropolitan Fire Service, other emergency services and relevant community agencies.
 If visitors see anything of concern to them, they should raise this with either, a hall attendant, pavilion supervisor, police officer or staff at the Royal Show office.

 Located in the Southern end of the Jubilee Foyer